Chinese choppers spotted near LAC, IAF sends fighter jets

 Last week, a couple of Chinese choppers were found flying dangerously close to the Line of Actual Control (LAC) in Ladakh, prompting the Indian Air Force (IAF) to send its fighter jets.

-Though the IAF called this development a "routine affair", this news assumes significance as jets were deployed just days after the Chinese People's Liberation Army and Indian troops clashed in two places.
+Though the IAF called this development a "routine affair", this news assumes significance as jets were deployed just days after the Chinese People's Liberation Army and Indian troops clashed at two places.

 -